2007 •Nintendo DS

 JXD S7300C becomes much easier to judge once it is forced into the same room as GPD G7, JXD S5800, and JXD S5110.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 JXD S7300C versus GPD G7 is interesting because better value is the obvious angle.
-If JXD S7300C feels almost right but not quite, GPD G7 is the sort of nearby detour that can completely change the shortlist.
+Compared with JXD S7300C, GPD G7 makes the more obvious play for readers who care about better value.
 GPD G7 is tracked around Discontinued.
 Its overall rating is ⭐️⭐️⭐️⭐️½.
-More importantly, jXD S7300C versus JXD S5800 is interesting because brand neighbor is the obvious angle.
-From another angle, if JXD S7300C feels almost right but not quite, JXD S5800 is the sort of nearby detour that can completely change the shortlist.
+In practice, jXD S7300C versus JXD S5800 is interesting because brand neighbor is the obvious angle.
+In practice, compared with JXD S7300C, JXD S5800 makes the more obvious play for readers who care about brand neighbor.
 JXD S5800 is tracked around Discontinued.
 More importantly, its overall rating is ⭐️⭐️⭐️½.
-More importantly, jXD S7300C versus JXD S5110 is interesting because better value is the obvious angle.
-More importantly, if JXD S7300C feels almost right but not quite, JXD S5110 is the sort of nearby detour that can completely change the shortlist.
+From another angle, jXD S7300C versus JXD S5110 is interesting because better value is the obvious angle.
+If JXD S7300C feels almost right but not quite, JXD S5110 is the sort of nearby detour that can completely change the shortlist.
 JXD S5110 is tracked around Discontinued.

 JXD S7300C is lighter on explicit display detail, which makes the ergonomics and control story even more important when deciding whether it belongs on a shortlist.